Nausea and vomiting in Infants and Children

 Newborns and young infants

-- It can be hard to tell if an infant is spitting up or vomiting because some infants reflux forcefully or in large amounts.
-Your child’s doctor or nurse can help to determine the cause and if treatment is needed.
+• It can be challenging to discern whether an infant is spitting up or vomiting because some infants experience reflux forcefully or in significant amounts.
+Your child’s doctor or nurse can assist in identifying the cause and determining if treatment is necessary.

 Older infants and children

-- The most common cause of vomiting in older infants and children is infectious gastroenteritis (an infection of the stomach or intestines), usually caused by a virus.
-Vomiting caused by gastroenteritis usually begins suddenly and resolves quickly, often within 24 hours.
-Other signs of gastroenteritis can include nausea, diarrhea, fever, or abdominal pain.
+• Most common cause of vomiting in older infants and children is infectious gastroenteritis, an infection affecting the stomach or intestines, typically caused by a virus.
+Vomiting triggered by gastroenteritis usually starts suddenly and resolves swiftly, often within 24 hours.
+Additional symptoms of gastroenteritis may include nausea, diarrhea, fever, or abdominal pain.

-- Gastroenteritis can develop after eating contaminated food or putting a contaminated object (or hand) into the mouth.
-The viruses that commonly cause gastroenteritis are spread easily.
-Careful hygiene (especially hand washing) can prevent these infections from spreading.
+• Gastroenteritis can develop following the ingestion of contaminated food or contact with a contaminated object (or hand) that is then put into the mouth.
+The viruses responsible for gastroenteritis are easily transmitted.
+Diligent hygiene practices, particularly handwashing, can prevent the spread of these infections.

-- Less commonly, vomiting occurs after consuming improperly stored or prepared foods that contain bacteria or toxins; this is called food poisoning.
+• Less frequently, vomiting occurs after consuming improperly stored or prepared foods containing bacteria or toxins; this is known as food poisoning.

 Adolescents